BertMaurau/php-simple-restapi/README.md

 ```

 Don't forget to define/create your controller to handle the requests actions.
-The 'index' refers to the function 'index' within the 'UserController'.
+The 'index' refers to the function 'index' within the 'BaseController'.

 ## Example